 - Removal of certain clauses.

-- Problems with operation of the ATMs (including repayment of amounts);
+- Problems with operation of the ATMs (including refunds);

-- Problems in connection with bank transfers and repayment of transaction fees;
+- Problems in connection with wire transfers and refunds of transaction fees;

 - Recovery of amount wrongly transferred by consumers (internet banking);

-- Provision of clarifications as to the means of calculation applied to the amounts withdrawn by banks from the credit card account;
+- Provision of clarifications about calculation of the amounts withdrawn by banks from the credit card account;

 - Other card-related problems (cancellation/name change);

 - Problems in connection with the exchange rate and interests charged when using the cards abroad;